mablack/cordova-diagnostic-plugin/README.md

 ### isCameraAvailable()

-Platforms: Android, iOS and Windows 10 Mobile
+Platforms: Android, iOS and Windows 10 UWP

 Checks if camera is available.

 Notes:
 - On Android & iOS this returns true if the device has a camera AND the application is authorized to use it.
-- On Windows 10 Mobile this returns true if the device has a **rear-facing** camera.
+- On Windows 10 UWP this returns true if the device has a **rear-facing** camera.

 Notes for Android:
 - On Android by default this checks run-time permission for both `READ_EXTERNAL_STORAGE` and `CAMERA` because [cordova-plugin-camera@2.2+](https://github.com/apache/cordova-plugin-camera) requires both of these permissions.